Gaussian asymptotics of discrete $\beta$-ensembles: Introduction

 \subsection{Acknowledgements}

 We are very grateful to Nikita Nekrasov for numerous fruitful discussions which led us to Theorem \ref{Theorem_discrete_loop_intro} in its present form.
 We also would like to thank Andrei Okounkov for drawing our attention to the existence of discrete loop equations.
+We are grateful to two anonymous referees for their useful comments.

 A.~B. was partially supported by the NSF grant DMS-1056390.
 V.~G.\ was partially supported by the NSF grant DMS-1407562.
 A.~G.~ was partially supported by the Simons Foundation and by the NSF Grant DMS-1307704.